Gunadeepm/expense-app/README.md

 # expense-app
 Expense app-Shell scripting.

+primary purpose--> This is a very basic app, where you can feed every financial transaction of your's.
+So, that you can keep hold of your expenses.

-This app, is made using various technologies, to keep track of your expenses.
-And in this repo, we'll be concentrating on automating all the manual processes by using shell scripts.
+This app is of a 3-tier architecture, Where it predominantly consists of frontend-developed using ReactJS and Backend using NodeJS & the database used was a sequel-database named Mysql.
+And in this repo, we'll be concentrating on automating, the deploying the code on instances, by using shell scripts.